FChrisF/LLCL/README.txt

 7.3 CLASSES DETAILS
 --------------------
-Standard public methods, properties and events available [rwd] options: r=read, w=write, d=design time ([d] means design time only)
+  Standard public methods, properties and events available [rwd] options: r=read, w=write, d=design time.

+  "Design time" meaning: can bet set only inside the IDE (i.e. in the dfm/lfm files), or in code for controls created dynamically before their "real" creation (i.e. before affected to their TWinControl parent).

   Preliminary note: generally speaking, they are usually simplified and so, are supposed to work properly for the common case(s) only.